DarioCasciato/spectrum-diary/README.md

 3. **Navigation:** Effortlessly move through different four-month periods for planning and review.
 4. **Save Your Entries:** Your customization for each day is saved automatically.

 5. NOTE: The Password is defined on line 162.
-It has to be encoded into base64. (encoding is not safe, but its sufficient for its use-case)
+It has to be encoded into base64. (encoding is not safe, but its sufficient for its use-case).
+The standard password is "12345678"

 ## Installation
 Clone the repository and open `index.html` in your web browser to start organizing your days with Spectrum Diary.